-Like the former Dutch Personal Data Protection Act (Wbp), the GDPR imposes a notification obligation in connection with data breaches.
+The GDPR imposes a notification obligation in connection with data breaches.
 Such notifications must be made to the Dutch DPA and, in certain cases, to the individuals concerned.
 At TU Delft, all notifications to the Dutch DPA are made via the DPO.
 TU Delft has drawn up a protocol for this purpose.